GarfieldMa/COMP2123_Selflearning_Report/main.md

 ## What is Prim’s Algorithm About?

- **In simple words, Prim's Algorithm can help us find the Minimum-Spanning-Tree we mentioned above.**
+ **In simple words, Prim's Algorithm can help us find the Minimum-Spanning-Tree we mentioned earlier.**

 *The algorithm may be described in following steps:*